 There are also trade-offs that having a human-in-the-loop may entail.
 Either in terms of a further erosion of privacy, if human reviewers need to consider additional personal data in order to validate or reject an AI generated output, or the possible reintroduction of human biases at the end of an automated process.

 Read our guidance on Documentation

 ICO and The Alan Turing Institute guidance on ‘Explaining decisions made with artificial intelligence’.

 When AI is used to inform legal or similarly significant decisions about individuals, there is a risk that these decisions are made without appropriate human oversight.
 For example, whether they have access to financial products or job opportunities.
-This infringes Article 22 of the GDPR.
+This infringes Article 22 of the UK GDPR.